Kerch Polytechnic College massacre: Incident

-The perpetrator purchased a shotgun on 8 September 2018 and bought 150 rounds legally at a gun shop on 13 October 2018.
+The perpetrator purchased a shotgun legally and later bought 150 rounds at the Sokol (Сокол) gun store on 13 October 2018.
 He entered the building of Kerch Polytechnic College on 17 October 2018 at about 10:02 a.m.
-A survivor of the incident said that the shooting lasted for more than 15 minutes.
+A survivor of the massacre said that the shooting lasted for more than 15 minutes.

-Multiple witnesses recounted the gunman strolling through the corridors of Kerch Polytechnic College, discharging shots indiscriminately at students and staff.
+Multiple witnesses recounted the gunman strolling through the corridors of Kerch Polytechnic College, firing shots indiscriminately at students and staff.
+At least 30 shots were fired during the massacre.
 He also fired at computer monitors, locked doors, and fire extinguishers.
 A large nail bomb was detonated during the attack, and local police said that they deactivated more explosives on the campus.
-However, there was initial variation in survivors' accounts of the incident, with some claiming that a large bomb exploded and others describing only gunfire and the use of grenades.
+It has not been made clear who died from the bombing and who died from the shooting.